 It is inaccurate to define all education systems using standards from a single region or country.

 Do not use the word ethnic to reference or categorize people in any circumstance.

 Instead, choose a context-rich description that clearly and accurately defines the shared characteristic relevant to the story, whether religion, cultural practice, language, race or other trait.

-The words ethnic and ethnicity, and phrases related to them, are often misused.
+The words ethnic and ethnicity, and phrases related to them, are imprecise and often misused.
 Related phrases, such as ethnic tensions, are often used to generalize complex circumstances including conflict, genocide and racial issues.
 Readers are not served when a story fails to precisely illuminate those complexities.